 There is an estimated 55,000 people with dementia in Ireland and for every one person with dementia three others are directly affected and most people with dementia live at home (63%).
 The number of people with dementia will rise to 68,216 in the next 10 years.

-You can read our full budget reaction here.
+You can read our full reaction to Budget 2018 here.